ArticySoftware/Articy3ImporterForUnreal/README.md

 So to reiterate:

-1. Cast object to appropriate type.
+1. Get object and cast to appropriate type.
 2. Access the property/feature.
 3. If it is a feature you access now the property inside the feature. <br/>
 3a.
 If it is a script method, you can execute it via the `Evaluate` method.